General Education Requirements

 - COM 1010 Speech Communication

-Weissman students take 2 courses; Zicklin and School of Public Affairs students take 0–2 courses, depending on their high school background (see Undergraduate Bulletin 2010–2013).
+Weissman School of Arts and Sciences students take 2 courses; Zicklin School of Business and Marxe School of Public and International Affairs students take 0–2 courses, depending on their high school background (see Undergraduate Bulletin 2010–2013).

 The languages offered are Arabic, Chinese, French, Hebrew, Italian, Japanese, Portuguese, and Spanish.